jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 [^0]: Last year, there was a big, heated debate in the community over whether bias stems *just* from data, or *both* from data and algorithms.
 For the point I am making in this post, it does not matter which stance you take.
 I beg readers to please not derail discussion of my argument into a rehash of that debate.
 [^1]: This, of course, is not the *only* way to fix the problem, or even necessarily the best way.
 It's just an example.
+[^2]: Sure, we could hard-code this one special case.
+But we can't hard-code everything.
+There is ample evidence that hand-engineering is terribly limited in its usefulness; language is best approached in a data-driven way.
+The only *general* solution is to learn a model of racist speech from data.